dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The signature of the function augmentation does not exactly match the original function.
-This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same; and the names and types of named parameters must be the same.
+This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same; the names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.

 *   The original function is declared `external` and the augmenting function uses `augment super()`.